By Daniel Bonner

 - Aggressively pursue advantageous agreements on the scope, timing, and method of document production required for your matter.
 Understand the risks and impact of each discovery stipulation.

-- Understand the client data sources at issue and the tools and process required to preserve, defensibly collect, and securely store ESI for review and production.
+- Understand the client data sources at issue and the tools and processes required to preserve, defensibly collect, and securely store ESI for review and production.

 - Always create a working copy of collected evidence for analysis and keep it separate from the original source data.